conr2286/PocketFT8Xcvr/README.md

 The algorithms developed by Karlis Goba use the 3.125 Hz spaced FFT bins to be screened in both frequency and time so that errors in symbol frequency and time reception  can be overcome to provide really great FT8 decoding.
 The end spacing of the FT8 algorithms is 6.25 Hz.

 # Motivation and Related Projects
 About 1966, the ARRL Handbook published a receiver design known as the Junior Miser's Dream that achieved so much with so little.
-Likewise, Charley Hill's concept for a self-contained FT8 transceiver, ideal for POTA/SOTA, again achieves so much with so little.
-The entire transceiver fits in a portable enclosure, and the power demand is acceptable for a USB power block.
-Pocket FT8 Revisited V1.10 is a derivative of Charley's concept.
+Likewise, Charley Hill's concept for a self-contained FT8 transceiver, ideal for portable operation, again achieves so much with so little.
+The entire transceiver fits in a small enclosure, and the power demand is acceptable for a USB power block.
+Pocket FT8 Revisited is a derivative of Charley's concept.

 Unlike the uSDX multi-mode designs, Pocket FT8 focuses entirely on FT8.
 Yes, yes, I know.
 That's why I have other radios.
-Pocket FT8 fits in the pocket of my backpack, doesn't require an external key, microphone, headphone, cell phone, or computer, and offers a completely self-contained transceiver for a contest-like POTA/SOTA "QSO."
+Pocket FT8 fits in the pocket of my backpack, doesn't require an external key, microphone, headphone, cell phone, or computer, and offers a completely self-contained transceiver for a contest-like "QSO."
 It's clean.

 An alternative approach, previously investigated as YASDR, is to construct an FT8 radio hat for a Raspberry 5 supporting the comprehensive wsjtx/etc natively.
 This archived project offers considerable flexibility but with higher power requirements (I'm getting too old to pack heavy batteries in the mountains;).
 This approach is worth revisiting in the future, especially for POTA.

-Charley and Barb also progressed beyond the original Pocket FT8 in another derivative with a multiband FT8 transceiver, DX FT8, at https://github.com/WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER, replacing the SI4735 with a Tayloe receiver.
+Charley and Barb have also progressed with another derivative having a multiband FT8 transceiver, DX FT8, at https://github.com/WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER, replacing the SI4735 with a Tayloe receiver.

 # Manifest
 * BenchTests:  Arduino sketches for incremental tests of the hardware
 * Bibliography:  "..shoulders of giants"
 * Investigations:  Code and simulations exploring technologies for this project
 * PocketFT8XcvrFW:  The transceiver firmware sources
+* Extras:  Additional files required to build the firmware
+* RFFilters:  Investigations into various filter designs
 * PocketFT8XcvrHW:  KiCad 8 files for the PCB
+* Mfg:  Files associated with PCB manufacturing
 * Extras:  Contains Teensy AudioStream.h modified for 6400 samples/second
+* Schematics:  PDFs of hardware schematics
+* SpectralPurity:  Results of investigations into transmitter output

 # Versions
 * V1.00 PCB gerbers and pos files submitted to PCBWay.